Supported file formats are text PDF's, scanned PDF's, Word, plain text, RTF, ... Other file formats can be added on request.

 For tasks like sentiment analysis, priority estimation, ... that have a wide variety of input cases, a custom data requirements exercise is needed depending on the output classes.
 These can quickly need at least >1000 documents per class.

 When you need to classify a document based on visual content instead of text, please contact an Metamaze NLP Engineer.

 Data requirements depend on the problem you are trying to solve.
-The Machine Learning models learn from context, so the more variety there is in context, the more data you need to label.
+The Machine Learning models learn from context, so the more variety there is in context in production, the more data you need to annotate.
 The other way around, the more relevant context you have, the easier for the algorithm.

 The following properties make it harder for the model, so increase the amount of data needed:

 Every document is unique: no recurring templates or in documents

 Bad quality scans will not be used as training data, so if the source data contains a lot of them you need more source data to retain an equal amount of good quality scans.